CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 *Keyboard Shortcuts* shows the list of keyboard shortcuts.

-*Preferences* opens up a menu of accesibility options
+*Preferences* opens up a menu of accessibility options

 *Pro Passthrough* is used to make longer designs, which will be reviewed more in the pro passthrough page.